Piotr1215/cloudrumble/README.md

 # Image Creation, Management, and Registry 20%

-## How to control how resources a container can consume
+## How to control resources utilization by a container

 ### CPU